 Act 13 of 2012 established the Marcellus Legacy Fund, which allocates funds to the Commonwealth Financing Authority (CFA) for a variety of grant programs, which are administered by the Pennsylvania Department of Community and Economic Development (DCED).
 The focus of the GTRP is on planning, acquisition, development, rehabilitation and repair of greenways, recreational trails, open space, parks and beautification.
+Note: GTRP funds are not applicable to motorized recreation.4 Cvcle: Annual

-Maximum Request: \$250,000
+Maximum Request: \$250,000 Match: 15% Link: https://dced.pa.gov/programs/greenways-trails-and-recreation-program-gtrp/

-Match: 15%

-Link: https://dced.pa.gov/programs/greenways-trails-and-recreation-program-gtrp/